wisdom1456/neat-starter/src/posts/practiceareas/land-disputes.md

 **Injunctions**

 A lawsuit for an injunction may be brought in court should a landowner believe that an easement or right of way is being improperly imposed or misused.
 An injunction will prevent the improper use of the land, and a breach of contract claim may provide for an award of damages.\
-If you are facing an issue that arises from the ownership of your Florida property, call the experienced attorneys at Bernhardt Law to help you navigate your case.
+If you are facing an issue that arises from the ownership of your Florida property, call the experienced attorneys at Bernhardt Riley to help you navigate your case.

 **Covenants**

 A property may be restricted to certain uses, or require specific actions be taken to the property by the property owner and may often be found in subdivisions and neighborhoods.
 For example, a restrictive covenant may prevent a property owner from turning a desirable piece of land into a subdivision.
-The Bernhardt Law real estate attorneys can help draft a declaration clearly outlining the rights, responsibilities, and restrictions of all parties involved.
+The Bernhardt Riley real estate attorneys can help draft a declaration clearly outlining the rights, responsibilities, and restrictions of all parties involved.